Charles Schusterman

-Charles Schusterman (1935–2000) was a Tulsa-born American businessman and philanthropist.
+Charles Schusterman (1935–December 30, 2000) was an American businessman and philanthropist based in Tulsa, Oklahoma.
 He was the founder of the Samson Investment Company, a privately owned oil and gas company with oil field investments in the United States, Canada, Venezuela and Russia.
 He was a large donor to Jewish causes in the United States and Israel.
 He and his wife, Lynn Schusterman, founded the Charles and Lynn Schusterman Family Foundation.